Boeing 377 Stratocruiser: Design and development

-The 377 shared the distinctive design of the C-97, with a "double-bubble" fuselage cross-section, resembling an inverted figure-8, with 6,600 ft³ (187 m³) of interior space shared between two passenger decks.
+The 377 shared the distinctive design of the C-97, with a "double-bubble" fuselage cross-section, resembling a figure-8, with the smaller loop on the bottom, and 6600 cuft of interior space shared between two passenger decks.
 Outside diameter of the upper lobe was 132 inches, compared to 125 inches for the DC-6 and other Douglas types (and 148 inches for today's 737).
 The lower deck served as a lounge, seating 14.
 The 377 had innovations such as higher cabin pressure and air conditioning; the superchargers on the four Pratt & Whitney R-4360 engines increased power at altitude and allowed constant cabin pressure.

 The wing was the Boeing 117 airfoil.
-In all, 4,000,000 man-hours went into the engineering of the 377.
-It was one of a few double deck airliners, another being its French contemporary, the Breguet Deux-Ponts, as well as Boeing's own 747 and the Airbus A380.
-A total of 56 were built, one prototype (later reconditioned) and 55 production aircraft.
+In all, 4 million man-hours went into the engineering of the 377.
+It was one of only a few double-deck aircraft ever built for commercial use, another being its French contemporary, the Breguet Deux-Ponts, as well as later models, the 747 and the Airbus A380.

 The first flight of the 377 was on July 8, 1947, two years after the first commercial order.
 The flight test fleet of three 377s underwent 250,000 smi of flying to test its limits before certification.

-Adoption of the Stratocruiser got a boost from the US government, with a controversial incentive package offered to Northwest Orient Airlines for its purchase.
-Its components were unusually generous mail contracts offered to Northwest for opening new routes to Hawaii and points in the western Pacific region that they were invited to apply for, and a Reconstruction Finance Corporation loan earmarked for the purchase of a fleet of Stratocruisers.
-Pan-Am saw Northwest's mail contract deal and appealed for new terms in their own international mail contracts, which were granted much to the consternation of Trans World Airlines, who were able to provide the same Atlantic mail services as Pan-Am with lower operating costs.
-The Northwest deal led to allegations of graft and political favoritism towards Boeing.

-The other carriers who adopted the Stratocruiser were British Overseas Airways Corporation, American Overseas Airlines (merged with Pan Am in 1950) and United Airlines.
+Other carriers who adopted the Stratocruiser were British Overseas Airways Corporation, American Overseas Airlines (merged with Pan Am in 1950) and United Airlines.
 The last 377 was delivered to BOAC in May 1950.
 On this delivery flight, Boeing engineer Wellwood Beall accompanied the final 377 to England, and returned with news of the de Havilland Comet, the first jet airliner, and its appeal.
 The tenure of the Stratocruiser with United ended in 1954, when United had the opportunity to sell them to BOAC after finding them unprofitable without the extra mail subsidies enjoyed by Pan Am and Northwest.

 Only 56 were built, one prototype (later reconditioned) and 55 production aircraft.
 As a result of low production volume, Boeing lost $7 million on the aircraft.